Duol86/platform-installs/README.md

 XCODE AND XCODE COMMAND LINE TOOLS IS REQUIRED FOR MAC USERS RUNNING THIS SCRIPT

+PYTHON 3 IS REQUIRED FOR ALL USERS RUNNING THIS SCRIPT

 # Update Notes:
 v2.0: Changed the scripts to the python 3 programming language